Solidarity, Not Charity

 Does Food & Solidarity provide food parcels?

 Yes, but food on its own does not end hunger.
-Food parcels help people survive while organizing and fighting together for systemic change.
+Food parcels help people survive while organising and fighting together for systemic change.
 They are a starting point for collective action, not an endpoint.